1 - PURPOSE

 You have the right to request access to and correction of information about you held by SGR.

-In some instances, an individual may desire to remain anonymous.
-SGR is not required to provide this option if:
+In some instances, you may desire to remain anonymous.
+We are not required to provide this option if:

 - it is impracticable for us to deal with unidentifiable individuals; or